salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 #### Version 6.1.2
 _Released February 11, 2019, correlating with the Marketing Cloud January 2019 release._

-* **Implemented Location Message Segmentation** -- Offering finer-grained control over geofence and beacon messages, the MobilePush SDK offers support for app control over what location messages will be displayed.
-See [Location Message Segmentation]({{ site.baseurl }}/location/geolocation-segmentation.html) for details.
+* **Implemented location message segmentation**—The SDK now supports app control over which geofence and beacon messages are displayed.
+Use the region information provided for geofence and beacon messages in your notification presentation logic.
+Review [Location Message Segmentation]({{ site.baseurl }}/location/geolocation-segmentation.html).

-* **Implemented Predictive Intelligence identifier configuration options and APIs** -- Marketing Cloud applications can be configured to either use existing contactKey data as the identifier for Predictive Intelligence analytics or use a Predictive Intelligence-specific identifier according to your usage of this Marketing Cloud feature.
+* **Implemented predictive intelligence identifier (PIID) configuration options and APIs**—You can configure the identifier for predictive intelligence analytics according to how you use Personalization Builder.
+Configure your applications to use either existing contact key data or a PI-specific identifier.
+Review [Personalization Builder and Collect API Integration]({{ site.baseurl }}/analytics/personalization-collect.html).

-* **iOS File Protection** -- Added a guarding mechanism in the SDK to ensure that iOS File Protection transitions are complete before the SDK completes configuration.
-The SDK will wait up to 5 seconds (non-blocking) to accommodate the transition; if UIApplication's `isProtectedDataAvailable` returns NO, configuration will fail.
+* **Added time for iOS file protection transitions**—To ensure that iOS file protection transitions are complete before the SDK completes configuration, we added a guarding mechanism.
+Now, to accommodate these transitions, the SDK waits up to 5 seconds, without blocking other functions.
+If UIApplication's isProtectedDataAvailable returns “no”, configuration will fail.

-* **Predictive Intelligence** -- Addressed issues related to sending Predictive Intelligence analytics if the `MID` configuration value is used.
+* **Fixed predictive intelligence analytics issues**—Fixed issues related to sending predictive intelligence analytics if the `MID` configuration value is used.

-* **Location Messaging** -- Addressed an issue related to geofence and beacon messages which, when reloaded from the server, could cause a display-limited message to be shown again - contrary to the message setting.
+* **Fixed location messaging issue**—Previously, reloading location messages from the server could show a display-limited message again, contrary to the message setting.
+This has been fixed.

 #### Version 6.0.1
 _Released December 5, 2018, correlating with the Marketing Cloud 215.1 release._